-Who is the shortest WNBA player right now?
+Who is the shortest current WNBA player?

-Who is the shortest WNBA player ever?
+Who are the shortest WNBA players ever?

 Position: Guard